Chained computerized adaptive testing for the Force Concept Inventory: Result

 Figure~\ref{Fig4} (top) shows histograms of the likelihood for an item to be administered in each test when there are nine tests of $L=5$ in the Linear model ($0\leq \theta \leq1$).
 The graphs are divided into subgroups on the FCI: Kinematics (KN), First law (FL), Second law (SL), Third law (TL), and Kinds of forces (KF).
 We can see that some of the items with high discrimination parameters (Q.13, Q25, Q26, and Q30) have a nearly 100\% probability of being administered.
 That is, a student would see these four items on each of the nine tests they take.
 The fifth item we see would alternate between Q.17 and Q.18.
 The other 24 items were very rarely administered to the simulees.

 The implementation of content balancing and item exposure control changes this situation, as shown in the right graph of Fig.~\ref{Fig3}.
 First, for content balancing, we ensured that the items in each test are not biased toward specific concepts.
 For example, since there are five subgroups, there was one item from each subgroup on each test when $L=5$.
 In addition to this, following the calculation in Sec.~\ref{subsubsec:algoimp}, we set $N_\textrm{adm}=3$ as the maximum number of times each item could be administered in the nine tests for $L=5$.
 We can see that these are realized in the right graph in Fig.~\ref{Fig3}.
 However, even with content balancing and item exposure control, there are many cases where an item is never administered in that semester.
 This problem is evident in the bottom graph in Fig.~\ref{Fig4}.
 Compared to the top graph, the number of items with non-zero percentages has increased.
 However, nearly half of the items with low discrimination were never administered.
 (Although Q.10 and Q.12 have rather high discrimination, they were almost never administered due to their very small difficulty parameters: less than $-1.4$.)
+One additional issue concerns the variability in difficulty parameters.
+Since three of the content areas (KN, SL, and TL) contain five or fewer items, the range of difficulty parameters is limited.
+For example, the difficulty parameters of the SL items are 0.471 for Q.21, $-0.125$ for Q.22, and 0.567 for Q.26.
+This limited variability may be insufficient to accurately and precisely estimate students' abilities.

 These results show that simply expanding the item bank may be insufficient to improve the situation further.
 To improve the test efficiency, we suggest creating or incorporating items from other assessment tests \cite{Dancy2006,OsbornPopp2009,Nieminen2010,McCullough2016} that are highly discriminative, i.e. that can better distinguish respondents with different levels of proficiency.
+In addition, the items should display sufficient variability in their difficulty parameters.